FernandoCalmet/dotnet-onion-architecture-boilerplate/README.md

 ### Infrastructure Layer
 The Infrastructure layer contains all the technical details of the application, like data storage, logging, messaging, and so on.
 It also implements the interfaces defined in the Domain layer.

+### Persistence Layer
+The Persistence layer handles all data storage and retrieval operations within the application.
+It directly communicates with the underlying database or other persistent storage mechanisms.
+It's designed to encapsulate and implement the data access logic, ensuring data consistency and integrity.
+It interacts with the Domain layer via the interfaces defined there, translating between the language of the domain and the language of the database.

 ### Presentation Layer
 The Presentation layer is responsible for presenting the application output to the users, like web pages, APIs, and user interfaces.
 It communicates with the Application layer to get the information from the Domain layer.